nextcloud/documentation/admin_manual/configuration_files/federated_cloud_sharing_configuration.rst

 You can automatically send an email notification when you create the share, add password protection, allow users to upload files, and set an expiration date.

+Federated cloud sharing now works a little differently than in ownCloud 8.0.
+Its configuration is now incorporated into the Sharing section on your ownCloud admin page, and you may share directly with users on other ownCloud servers without being required to send an email notification.

 Follow these steps to create a new federated cloud share:

-1. Go to the Admin page and scroll to the Federated Cloud Sharing section.
+1. Go to your ownCloud Admin page and scroll to the Federated Cloud Sharing section of the Sharing section.

 .. figure:: ../images/remote_shares.png